diinki/diinki/README.md

   <p align="center">
-  ▮ Î code în a lot of dîfferent domaîns, so the stack or topîc doesn't really matter to me.
-As long as
+  ▮ I code in lots of different domains, therefore the stack or topic doesn't really matter to me.
+If I find it interesting, I'll do it. ▮
-    Î fînd ît înterestîng, Î'll do ît; and the same applîes to artwork. ▮
   </p>
         <img src="https://media1.giphy.com/media/xUOwG6WpYHxPEx86EE/giphy.gif" width="10%">